Tr3m/nam-juce/README.md

 cd nam-juce
 ```

-Git sumbodules dont need to be initialized manually.
+Git submodules don't need to be initialized manually.
 CMake will initialize the appropriate submodules depending on the defined flags.

 ### <a id="building-windows"></a> Windows